eltoroit/ETOrchestrateDC_Demo/@ELTOROIT/Notes/Deployment.md

 4. Go To Named Credentials [ETOrchestrateDC]
     - [**Open Page**](/lightning/setup/NamedCredential/home)
     - Change URL to `https://***.scratch.my.salesforce.com`
+    - URL can be the domain from the callback URL in the Auth.
+Provider
 5. Go to External Credentials [ETOrchestrateDC]
     - Click on [ETOrchestrateDC] under Authentication > External Credential
     - Authenticate